WHAT THIS POST IS ABOUT. It’s about an innovative app that helps me manage a heart condition.

 I’m obsessed with Notion, the self-professed all-in-one workspace, where you can write, plan, collaborate, and get organized.
 That’s easier said than done as I found out.

 But hang in there: Notion is well, well worth the effort.
-It can work for nearly anybody — from a tech neophyte to team members just wanting to get a job done to coders and techies.
+It can work for nearly everybody — from a tech neophyte to team members just wanting to get a job done to coders and techies.

 My False Start